k-yomo/terraform-provider-algolia/docs/resources/index.md

 - `ranking_config` (Block List, Max: 1) The configuration for ranking. (see [below for nested schema](#nestedblock--ranking_config))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `typos_config` (Block List, Max: 1) The configuration for typos in index setting. (see [below for nested schema](#nestedblock--typos_config))
-- `virtual` (Boolean) **Deprecated:** Use `algolia_virtual_index` instead.
+- `virtual` (Boolean, Deprecated) **Deprecated:** Use `algolia_virtual_index` resource instead.
 Whether the index is virtual index.
 If true, applying the params listed in the [doc](https://www.algolia.com/doc/guides/managing-results/refine-results/sorting/in-depth/replicas/#unsupported-parameters) will be ignored.

 ### Read-Only